LinHanhe/SUR-FeatNet/README.md

 This code implements a deep learning model for predciting the satisfied user ratio (SUR) curve.

-Run demo.ipynb to see how to extract deep features and train model.
+Run demo.ipynb to see how to extract deep features and train a deep model.

 Please cite the following paper if you use the code:
 <small>
 <pre>